 When an urgent care center performs an x-ray, there are typically two billing components.
 The technical component includes the services of the radiology technician in the use of equipment and processing images while the professional component identifies services of the radiologist who interprets the film or digital image.

 Because the initial image interpretation is generally not by a radiologist, every urgent care that provides x-ray services should have a policy for over-read by a board-certified consulting radiologist.
-Practices for over-read vary by urgent care center and range from over-read of all images to selective over-read of:
+(Radiology over-read services are also referred to as radiology reading, overread, and over read.)
+Practices for radiology over-read vary by urgent care center and range from over-read of all images to selective over-read of:

 Because of the variety of clinical presentations where an over-read by a consulting radiologist can reduce professional liability for the urgent care provider, most centers choose to send all images for over-read.